slu-soc1120/syllabus/docs/readings.md

 #### Readings {-}

 * Dow, William H. and David H. Rehkopf.
 2010.
-"Socioeconomic gradients in health in international and historical context." *Annals of the New York Academy of Sciences* 1186:24-36. ([ER](http://eres.slu.edu/eres/coursepass.aspx?cid=4443))
+"Socioeconomic gradients in health in international and historical context." *Annals of the New York Academy of Sciences* 1186:24-36. (<a href="http://eres.slu.edu/eres/coursepass.aspx?cid=4443" target="_blank">Electronic Reserves</a>)

 ---